Galligher History, Family Crest & Coats of Arms

 The Irish name Galligher has a long Gaelic heritage to its credit.
 The original Gaelic form of the name Galligher is O Gallchobhair, derived from the word "gallchobhar," which means "foreign help."

 The surname Galligher was first found in County Donegal (Irish: Dún na nGall), northwest Ireland in the province of Ulster, sometimes referred to as County Tyrconnel, but claim descent from a warrior named "Gallchobhar" and held lands in the baronies of Raphoe and Tir Hugh.
 They held a castle at Ballyshannon and at one time also held the castle of Lifford.

 Early History of the Galligher family

-Another 109 words (8 lines of text) covering the years 1545 and 1547 are included under the topic Early Galligher History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Galligher research.
+Another 55 words (4 lines of text) covering the years 1545 and 1547 are included under the topic Early Galligher History in all our PDF Extended History products and printed products wherever possible.

 Galligher Spelling Variations

 Within the archives researched, many different spelling variations of the surname Galligher were found.
 These included One reason for the many variations is that scribes and church officials often spelled an individual's name as it sounded.
 This imprecise method often led to many versions.
 Gallagher, Gallacher, Gallaugher, Gallaughor, Gallager and many more.